-The acquisition and restoration of a 46.5ha former dairy farm at the heart of the Somerset Levels.
+The acquisition and restoration of 80ha at a former dairy farm in the heart of the Somerset Levels.
 This project will include the restoration of grazing marsh, wetlands and relic fen and as a demonstration of delivering nature-based solutions.
 Part of an interlinked network of internationally important wetlands forming the Avalon Marshes area of Somerset’s Levels and Moors.

 Speak to our Delivery Team